June 24 - Paris Arrival

 What's Included

-Daily Breakfast, Some Lunches, as stated
+Daily Breakfast, Lunches and other meals only as stated

 Tours & Guides: Women Specialized Tours